nicksettoon/the-forest/nodes/what-does-he-look-like.md

 1. [The Greek Letter Delta](https://en.wikipedia.org/wiki/Delta_(letter))

-    Located on his left chest directly above the heart.
+    Located on his left chest directly covering the heart.
     He earned this when he found himself and executed his first [program](ruleset.md)
     Data which reminds him of [[the-goal]].